sundew28/passenger-code-test/README.md

 ## Testing the Application

+All API endpoints require a post request to be made which is already made mandatory in the api route file for secure transfer of data.

 ### Task 1)

 The instructions were to download and import postcodes into a database through a console command.
 You can use the below command to enter a postcode and grab the details and it being stored in the database table 'post_codes'.